vdesabou/kafka-docker-playground/README.md

 ## [CP-Ansible Playground](other/cp-ansible-playground)

 Easily play with Confluent Platform Ansible playbooks by using Ubuntu based Docker images generated daily from this [cp-ansible-playground](https://github.com/vdesabou/cp-ansible-playground) repository

+There is also a Confluent Cloud version available [here](ccloud/cp-ansible-playground/cp-ansible/)

 ## 👾 Other Playgrounds